Charlotte Charke: Reception

-As for her written works, her autobiography A Narrative of the Life of Mrs. Charlotte Charke was by far her most critically acclaimed literary work.
-This work saw great reviews and recommendations as well as harsh reviews filled with criticism.
+Her autobiography, A Narrative of the Life of Mrs. Charlotte Charke was her most critically acclaimed literary work.
+This work received great reviews and recommendations in addition to harshly critical views.
 Some authors found her work compelling and justified, while the majority found it scandalous.
-When it was first published, people would take it as a "humorous odyssey" and would read it for pure entertainment.
+When it was first published, people took it as a "humorous odyssey," reading it for pure entertainment.
 Her life, as written in her autobiography, was seen more as a joke or a story than something that should be read for educational value.
-Scholars of both the eighteenth and nineteenth century saw Charke's work as a desperate attempt for economic gain.
-Later criticism of Charke's autobiography appeared in John Fyvie's novel Comedy Queens of the Georgian Era which recalls the reception of Charke during her life, with the reality of her life juxtaposed to create a complicated persona to Charke.
-"The eccentricity of her character, and the lively narration of her singular adventures, cannot fail to raise many a laugh; while the spectacle of a young lady of respectable birth, brought up in affluence, well-educated according to the notions of her day, and possessed of considerable natural talent, who was, to use her own words, such an 'unfortunate devil' that the greater part of her life was spent in squalor and misery, may, at any rate, 'claim the passing tribute of a sigh.'"
-On the outside, Charke was seen as a comedic writer, full of happiness, when in reality, she struggled financially, and emotionally, and was forced to write for her living.
+Scholars of both the eighteenth and nineteenth centuries saw Charke's work as a desperate attempt for economic gain.
+Later criticism of Charke's autobiography appeared in John Fyvie's novel Comedy Queens of the Georgian Era, which recalls the juxtaposition of Charke's popular reception and the impoverished reality of her life.
+On the outside, Charke was seen as a happy, comedic writer, when in reality, she struggled financially and emotionally, ultimately forcing her into writing as a career.

 The Oxford Dictionary of National Biography states "her self-representation had already contributed significantly to the development of psychological introspection in the emerging genre of the novel."
-Her autobiography is known as one of the first female autobiographies written, and one of the first accounts of what it is like to be born a woman who dresses and acts like a man.
-Her autobiography A Narrative of the Life of Mrs. Charlotte Charke provides a potential firsthand account into what it is like to be non-binary or possibly transgender in the eighteenth century.
+Her autobiography is known as one of the first female autobiographies written, and one of the first accounts of what it is like to be a woman who dresses and acts like a man.